Vision-based Multi-future Trajectory Prediction: A Survey

+This framework refers to the models that use auto-regressive decoders to generate future trajectories using recurrent neural networks, where the predicted location at the current time step is conditioned on the previous sampled locations and the internal states at previous time steps.
+In other words, sampling different locations at each time step encourages the diversity of the distribution of all future trajectories.
+Therefore, models following this framework should recurrently predict the distribution of all possible locations at each time step and sample multiple locations for future steps.
+Finally, $K$ entire trajectories are obtained from all predictions.
+Here, we review three categories of sampling strategies:

+\textbf{Gaussian Sampling.} One solution is to use a bivariate Gaussian to describe the position distribution \cite{social-lstm,trajectron,trajnet++}.
+Instead of regressing the exact 2D coordinates, models predict the Gaussian parameters at each time step including the mean and standard deviation of the 2D locations and a correlation value.
+Sampled 2D locations further become one of the inputs for the next prediction.
+However, the main drawback of this strategy is that bivariate Gaussian is too simple to describe the complex distribution of future locations.

-\textit{Grid-based MTP framework} is an alternative way by employing occupancy grid maps to indicate which location the agent will go to in the next time step.
-As shown in \cref{fig:grid}, the scene is divided into grid cells and the model predicts the occupancy probability in each cell determined by observed information for each timestep.
-Multimodal predictions can be obtained by sampling exact decision for the next location via Gumbel-Softmax in TDOR \citep{tdor} or beam search for trajectories with top $K$ accumulated log probabilities in Multiverse \citep{multiverse} and ST-MR \citep{stmr}.
-The main benefit of the grid-based framwork is that they can be highly compliant with scenes with advanced training strategies such as reinforcement learning or occupancy losses and are suitable for long-term prediction.
+\textbf{Grid Sampling.} An alternative way is to employ occupancy grid maps to indicate which location the agent will go to in the next time step.
+As shown in \cref{fig:grid}, the scene is divided into grid cells and the model predicts the occupancy probability in each cell determined by observed information for each time step.
+Then multiple possible positions at each time step are categorically sampled (non-differentiable) \cite{multiverse}.
+In addition, Gumbel-Softmax can be used for differentiable sampling \cite{tdor} during the model training.
+The main benefit of the grid-based outputs is that they can be highly compliant with scenes with advanced training strategies such as reinforcement learning or occupancy losses and are suitable for long-term prediction.
 However, it is rarely used due to significant computation from the convolutional operations and high sensitivity to the resolution of the maps.